Juan Antonio Samaranch: Death and legacy

 Samaranch died of cardio-respiratory failure in the Hospital Quirón in Barcelona on 21 April 2010, having suffered ill health for several years prior.
 As a recipient of the Gold Medal of the Generalitat de Catalunya, Samaranch was laid-in-state in the Palau de la Generalitat.
 His funeral mass was held in the Cathedral of Santa Eulalia, on 22 April 2010 and was attended by representatives of the Spanish royal family and of the Olympic movement.
 He was buried at the Montjuïc Cemetery.
-After his death, in June 2010, the Juan Antonio Samaranch Olympic and Sport Museum and the Olympic Hall Juan Antonio Samaranch, formerly Olympic Hall Zetra, in Sarajevo, Bosnia, were renamed in his honour.
+After his death, in June 2010, the Joan Antoni Samaranch Olympic and Sport Museum and the Juan Antonio Samaranch Olympic Hall, formerly Zetra Olympic Hall, in Sarajevo, Bosnia and Herzegovina, were renamed in his honour.